Last updated on May 29th, 2022 at 10:06 pm

-The moment you step on the beautiful islands of Greece, the fresh air will tempt you in so many ways.
+The moment you step onto the beautiful islands of Greece, the fresh air will tempt you in so many ways.

 Spending some time in such an environment feels like a slow-paced yet indulging activity that we don’t want to go away from.

-The place will be simple but breathtakingly beautiful and what could be the better time to visit than during the Passover programs.
-The time comes down to a halt here and after seeing a year with so much chaos and stress.
+The place will be simple but breathtakingly beautiful and what could be a better time to visit than during the Passover programs.
+The time comes down to a halt here after seeing a year of so much chaos and stress.
 This is the perfect thing to calm our nerves.